vnegrisolo/vnegrisolo.github.io/_posts/rails/2016-07-05-configuring-rails-app.md

 ## Organization

-Rails has a helper method to load a configuration file and it's very easy to use it: [config_for]:
+Rails has a helper method to load a configuration file and it's very easy to use it: [config_for][rails-config-for]:

 {: data-path="config/application.rb"}
 ```ruby